Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 3. Flash messages for every action that the user or admin does.
 Defensive programming by modal on delete actions.

+4. Defensive programming approach used for validating username, password and input fields on add and update recipes.

 4. The header provides easy navigation to various pages and also the drop down menu for mobile.

 5. The footer has links to social media and my personal Github page.